Atsuto Uchida: Union Berlin

 On 21 August 2017, Uchida joined 2.
 Bundesliga side Union Berlin on a one-year contract.
 Schalke allowed him to leave on a free transfer and "accommodated him financially" following his seven-year stay at the club.

-Uchida made his Union Berlin debut on 10 September 2017 in a 3–2 loss against Fortuna Düsseldorf.
-Having been brought on as a substitute in the 75th minute he assisted for his club's temporary 2–1 lead three minutes later, an own goal by Kaan Ayhan.
+Uchida made his Union Berlin debut on 10 September 2017, coming on as a 75th-minute substitute, and assisted for his club's temporary 2–1 lead three minutes later, an own goal by Kaan Ayhan, in a 3–2 loss against Fortuna Düsseldorf.
 On 19 September, he made his first start in a 1–0 loss against SV Sandhausen.
-He played no further match before sustaining a thigh injury in mid-October.
-Having made just two appearances before the winter break, he left Union Berlin to return to his native Japan signing with former club Kashima Antlers.
-It came after when Uchida wanted to return to his homeland country.
+Uchida played no further match before he sustained a thigh injury in mid-October.
+Having made just two appearances before the winter break, Uchida left Union Berlin to return to his native Japan signing with former club Kashima Antlers.
+It came after when he wanted to return to his homeland country.